Dryden McKay: Collegiate

 When collegiate hockey resumed for the 2020–21 season, McKay continued to set new career and program records.
 After posting a shutout in a 5–0 win over Alabama–Huntsville Chargers on February 12, 2021, McKay ranked second all-time in NCAA DI men's hockey history with 22 career shutouts.
 As a result of his play, McKay was the recipient of his second consecutive WCHA Goaltender of the Year award after concluding the season with a WCHA-record 1.07 GAA.

 In his final collegiate season, McKay tied Ryan Miller for the record of NCAA career shutouts with 26 after posting a 1–0 shutout over St. Cloud State on October 8, 2021.
 He continued his dominant play throughout the regular season and by February led the country in wins with nine shutouts.
 As such, McKay was named a semifinalist for the Mike Richter Award as the top netminder in college hockey.
 Later, in March, McKay tied with Robb Stauber and Marty Turco for most single-season men's Division I wins with his 34th victory of the season.
 Upon reaching this milestone, Northern Michigan coach Grant Potulny called McKay "the best player in college hockey."
 He subsequently helped the Mavericks qualify for the 2022 Frozen Four with a record of 38–4 and ranked second in goals against.
-After eliminating Minnesota in the Frozen Four semifinals, McKay won the 2022 Hobey Baker Award as the best NCAA men's ice hockey player.
+After eliminating Minnesota in the Frozen Four semifinals, McKay won the 2022 Hobey Baker Award as the best NCAA men's ice hockey player becoming just the third goaltender to win the award after Robb Stauber in 1988 and Ryan Miller in 2001.

 Following the conclusion of his collegiate career, McKay announced that he had accepted a six-month ban imposed on him from the United States Anti-Doping Agency as a result of him taking a banned substance.
 The positive test of Ostarine was the result of him taking contaminated Quercetin vitamins as protection from COVID-19.

 Professional

-Elliotte Friedman of Sportsnet reported on Monday, April 25, 2022, that McKay would be signing as a free agent with the Toronto Maple Leafs of the NHL.
-McKay will be eligible to participate in training camp and all of next season once the deal becomes official.
+Elliotte Friedman of Sportsnet reported on Monday, April 25, 2022, that McKay would be signing as a free agent with the Toronto Maple Leafs of the NHL; this ultimately became a deal with Toronto's AHL affiliate, the Toronto Marlies, though McKay spent the majority of the first year of his two year deal with Toronto's ECHL affiliate, the Newfoundland Growlers.

+At the conclusion of his contract with the Marlies, McKay left as a free agent and was signed to a one-year AHL contract with the Ontario Reign on July 12, 2024.

+Unable to find a footing in the AHL following three seasons, McKay was signed to a one-year ECHL contract with the Utah Grizzlies on July 8, 2025.